therajumandapati/js-seed/README.md

 ##JS-Seed

-###A simple seed for developing Javascript apps with Gulp serve/watch setup.
+###A simple seed for developing Javascript apps with Gulp server/watch setup.

-*Warning: For insane people like me, who wan't to start a new project always from scratch.
+Warning: For insane people like me, who wan't to start a new project always from scratch.